polsommer/SWG-RPI-Cluster/README.md

 - (Optional) DNS or mDNS so you can visit `http://pi-manager:8080`

 ## Quickstart
+Pick the **one-liner** flow for each node or follow the step-by-step commands below.

+### One-liner bootstrap (per node)
+- Manager: `sudo bash scripts/bootstrap-node.sh manager 192.168.88.7`
+- Worker: `sudo bash scripts/bootstrap-node.sh worker 192.168.88.7 SWMTKN-1-...`

+The helper chains the existing scripts: managers install Docker, initialize the swarm, and deploy the demo stack; workers install Docker and join using the provided token (prompted if omitted).
+If the manager adds cgroup flags to `/boot/cmdline.txt`, it offers a reboot before continuing.

+### Step-by-step flow
 Each step is a single command.
 Follow them in order and run the commands exactly as shown on the indicated nodes.